 For decades I thought that my homemade compost, mulches, green manures and judicious use of organic fertilisers were adequate to keep my vegetables supplied with micronutrients, also called trace elements.
-Essential micronutrients in soil including manganese, boron, zinc and iron are naturally present in soil that is rich in organic matter, and plants need them only in minuscule amounts.
-I assumed my plants had plenty.
+Essential micronutrients in soil including manganese, zinc and iron are naturally present in soil that is rich in organic matter, and plants need them only in minuscule amounts.
+Very occasionally, they need a little extra.

 Always check your soil’s pH before considering a manganese supplement, which should not be applied unless the pH is above 6.0.
 Under more acidic soil conditions, manganese becomes toxic.
 Also pay close attention to the crop in need of help, because not all vegetables have a taste for manganese.